Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Disconnect from the Product Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use this command to allow your host to prepare to transition to low power (you would use this command before the SLEEP command).
-You can also use this command to update connection parameters before a new connection is made using updated parameters.
+You can use this command to update connection parameters before a new connection is made using updated parameters.

 Command: